jmitch98/SolarSystem/README.txt

 The code was written in a Fedora Linux environment, but compiles and works in a Ubuntu 18.04 VirtualBox environment (same as the AutoGrader).
+If you are using VirtualBox (or potentially another VM), the mouse/camera controls might be finnicky.
+I was eventually able to get this to clear up by messing around with entering/exiting full screen in VirtualBox.

+Note on shaders: The shaders use shader model 3.00 es (same as the slides).
+They appear to work in the 18.04 VM, but if there are problems, please let me know.

 The application relies on the following dependencies: